 Adjustment of the drive chain requires the use of special tools.
-If you do not have the necessary means, have your dealer adjust your drive chain tension
+If you do not have the necessary means, have your dealer adjust your drive chain tension.

 - 1. Place the motorcycle on its side stand on level ground. - 2.
 Turn off the engine.
 Shift the transmission into neutral. - 3.
-Remove the protective covers from the axle. - U Loosen the rear axle nut just enough to move the rear wheel back. - Turn the eccentric chain adjuster equally on both sides until the correct drive chain tension is obtained.
+Loosen the rear axle nut just enough to move the rear wheel back. - Turn the eccentric chain adjuster equally on both sides until the correct drive chain tension is obtained.

-- 5. Turn the eccentric chain adjuster to a position with a larger number to reduce the free play of the chain or towards a smaller number to increase it - u Adjust the chain with the eccentric chain adjusters so that it is parallel with the centre line of the frame - u Check that the stopper is between the teeth of the eccentric chain adjuster. - 6.
-Recheck the drive chain tension and free wheel rotation. - 7.
+- 5. Turn the eccentric chain adjuster to a position with a larger number to reduce the free play of the chain or towards a smaller number to increase it. - Adjust the chain with the eccentric chain adjusters so that it is parallel with the centre line of the frame. - ► Check that the stopper is between the teeth of the eccentric chain adjuster. - 6.
+Recheck the drive chain tension and free wheel rotation - 7.
 After adjustment, tighten the axle nut to the specified torque.